suitmedia/suitmedia.github.io/_posts/2014-10-10-maximum-tune-eager-loading.markdown

 ## Solution: Eager Loading ##

 Fortunately, most of the ORM developer has already aware of this problem and comes with a solution.
 We need to prepopulate the foreign key attribute before use it.
-In this case of `Store` and `Book`, it is better to have one or two big SQL queries rather than gazzilions of small query because every new request will give I/O overhead.
+In this case of `Store` and `Book`, it is better to have one or two big SQL queries rather than gazzilions of small query because every new request will give constant I/O overhead.
 This technique is calles Eager Loading.
 By using eager loding on N + 1 query problem, it will boost your performace through the roof.
 This is the implementation on the solution.

 {% highlight python %}
 books = Book.objects.select_related('store').all()  # Hit the database once and prepopulate the foreign key